 Support offered to Sunamp, includes:The ISP are helping Sunamp to determine the revenue streams associated with connecting their heat batteries directly to the grid and any embedded generation, in order to provide heating and hot water to households.

 - Market Landscape Analysis: Looking into the technology, alternatives (technology and competitors, direct and indirect), policy and market drivers, revenue opportunities (System, DNO, P2P/local) is required to developing a baseline understanding of the market and opportunity for heat batteries.
 Followed will be an outline channel sales segmentation strategy to enable Sunamp to focus its resources and achieve revenue targets.

-- Home Energy Dynamics Modelling: Looking at Sunamp heat batteries in various configurations against occupier and building archetype profiles.
+- Building Energy Systems Modelling: Utilising our Home Energy Dynamics model we will look at Sunamp heat batteries in various configurations against occupier and building archetype profiles.
 Create half hourly demand and generation profiles to inform tariff creation, grid support, customer segmentation and targeting (geographically and by building type).